tongwu-msft/azure-rest-api-specs/api-index/index.md

 For the purposes of this article, we will assume that your client will be using one of the following authorization grant flows: Authorization Code or Client Credentials.
 Follow the instructions for each to acquire the access token you will use in the remaining sections:

+#### Authorization code grant
-- **Authorization code grant**: can be used by both web and native clients, and requires credentials from a signed-in end-user in order to delegate resource access to the client application.
+Can be used by both web and native clients, and requires credentials from a signed-in end-user in order to delegate resource access to the client application.
 This grant uses the `/authorize` endpoint to obtain an authorization code (in response to user sign-in/consent), and the `/token` endpoint to exchange the authorization code for an access token.

     1. First your client will need to request an authorization code from Azure AD.
 See [Request an authorization code](https://azure.microsoft.com/documentation/articles/active-directory-protocols-oauth-code/#request-an-authorization-code) for details on the HTTPS GET request URI format, and example request/response messages.
 The URI will contain query string parameters, including the following that are specific to your client application: